-SUMMARY OF AUDITOR'S RESULTS FOR THE YEAR ENDED JUNE 30, 2018
+SUMMARY OF AUDITOR'S RESULTS FOR THE YEAR ENDED JUNE 30, 2019

-FINANCIAL STATEMENTS

-Type of auditor's report issued: Unmodified

-Internal control over financial reporting:

-Material weaknesses identified?
-No

-Significant deficiencies identified?
-Yes

-Noncompliance material to financial statements noted?
-No

-FEDERAL AWARDS

-Internal control over major federal programs:

-Material weaknesses identified?
-No

-Significant deficiencies identified?
-None reported

-Type of auditor's report issued on compliance for major federal programs: Unmodified

-Any audit findings disclosed that are required to be reported in accordance with

-Section 200.516(a) of the Uniform Guidance?
-No

-Identification of major federal programs:

-CFDA Number(s) Name of Federal Program or Cluster 10.553, 10.555 Child Nutrition Cluster

-Dollar threshold used to distinguish between Type A and Type B programs: \$ 750,000 Auditee qualified as low-risk auditee?
-Yes

-STATE AWARDS

-Type of auditor's report issued on compliance for programs:
+FINANCIAL STATEMENTS Type of auditor's report issued on whether the financial statements audited were prepared in accordance with GAAP: Unmodified Internal control over financial reporting: Material weaknesses identified?
+No Significant deficiencies identified?
+None reported Noncompliance material to financial statements noted?
+No FEDERAL AWARDS Internal control over major federal program ms: Material weaknesses identified?
+No Significant deficiencies identified?
+Yes Type of auditor's report issued on compliance for major federal programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with Section 200.516(a) of the Uniform Guidance?
+Yes Identification of major federal programs: CFDA Number(s) Name of Federal Program or Cluster 84.027, 84.027A, 84.173, 84.173A Special Education Cluster Dollar threshold used to distinguish between Type A and Type B programs: \$ 750,000 Auditee qualified as low-risk auditee?
+Yes STATE AWARDS Type of auditor's report issued on compliance for programs: Unmodified